kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 In context
 ===========

 This section is a totally different approach to learning and understanding about (chemical engineering) systems than what you have seen in other courses.
 Firstly, we use an empirical (non-theoretical) model to describe the system.
-Secondly, we learn how to intentionally manipulate/perturb the system to learn more about it.
+Secondly, we learn what is the best way to intentionally manipulate/perturb the system to learn more about it.

 We will use the tools of :ref:`least squares modelling <SECTION-least-squares-modelling>`, :ref:`visualization <SECTION-data-visualization>` and :ref:`univariate statistics <SECTION-univariate-review>` that we learned about earlier.
 We use these tools to analyze and interpret the data from our experiments.